-The Policy SGA has partnered with Destination Areas and Strategic Growth Areas as well as other Virginia Tech departments and divisions to promote interdisciplinary collaboration.
+The Policy DA has partnered with Destination Areas as well as other Virginia Tech departments and divisions to promote interdisciplinary collaboration.
 These joint activities include participation in or sponsorship of workshops and conferences and potential development of interdisciplinary curriculum and research.

 - Co-sponsorship of the Global Systems Science (GSS) DA and Policy SGA (PSGA) Synergies and Opportunities Workshop